mp5maker/sharing-code-vtecx/learning-api-app/src/markdowns/en/big-query-summary.md

     vtecxapi.deleteEntry(ID) // deletes the data from the database
 <br />

-Example of delete entry for Big Query
+Example of delete entry for BigQuery

 ```
 vtecxapi.deleteBQ([ID], false, { users: "users" });